List of senators elected in the 2007 Philippine Senate election

 The 2007 Senate election in the Philippines occurred on May 14, 2007 to elect one-half of the Senate.
-The senators elected in 2007, together with those elected on 2004, will comprise the Senate's delegation in the 14th Congress.
+The senators elected in 2007, together with those elected in 2004, comprise the Senate's delegation in the 14th Congress.

 Manner of election

 Voting for senators is via nationwide, at-large basis via plurality-at-large voting system.
 A voter has twelve votes: the voter can vote less than twelve but not more than it.
 Then votes are tallied nationwide and the twelve candidates with the highest number of votes are elected to the Senate.
 The Commission on Elections administers elections for the Senate, with the Senate Electoral Tribunal deciding election disputes after a Senator has taken office.